o0101/servedata/README.md

 Also right now there's some places in the templates where I used my email (cris@dosycorp.com), so you probably want to replace that.

+Also to use payments, you need Stripe keys.

 ## Use cases